Welcome to the Dental Antibiotic Stewardship Program

 Antibiotic resistance is a growing global health concern, and dentistry plays a critical role in promoting responsible antibiotic use.
 The Dental Antibiotic Stewardship Program is dedicated to equipping dental professionals with the knowledge and tools to make informed, evidence-based decisions regarding antibiotic prescribing.

-Led by renowned expert Dr. Thomas M. Paumier, our program emphasizes the importance of antibiotic stewardship in preventing resistance, reducing unnecessary prescriptions, and improving patient safety.
-Through education, clinical guidelines, and best practices, we strive to support dentists in adopting responsible prescribing habits that align with the latest scientific research and professional recommendations.
+His program emphasizes the importance of antibiotic stewardship in preventing resistance, reducing unnecessary prescriptions, and improving patient safety.
+Through education, clinical guidelines, and best practices, the program strives to support dentists in adopting responsible prescribing habits that align with the latest scientific research and professional recommendations.

 Join us in our mission to enhance patient care, protect public health, and ensure the effectiveness of antibiotics for future generations.
 Explore our resources, expert-led training, and practical guidelines to become a leader in responsible antibiotic use in dentistry.